mellow-moon/LSTM_autoencoder/README.md

 <img src="img/losses_dist.png" width="400"/>

 As we can see most of the errors are less than 0.9.
-So out threshold will be 0.9.
+So our threshold will be 0.9.

 On train data correct normal predictions: 191/200 (95%).